djangofan/MetaModelExample/README.md

 MetaModelExample
 ================

-Example of using MetaModel API in TestNG DataProvider.
+Example of using the Apache Incubator MetaModel API in TestNG DataProvider.
 Uses a SQL query API supplied by MetaModel to build the 2D array returned by the DataProvider method.

 Three examples that include: